0xffabc/iowm/README.md

 After the building process is finished, you will have to create a wallpapers folder and put in it any picture.
 This folder will be used to load wallpapers used by the desktop

-## Debug vs Start

-This window manager can run in 2 modes - debugging and sthe actual start.
-Debugging mode doesn't kill explorer.exe on windows and doesn't set "focusable" property in electron browserwindow options

 ## Adding shortcuts on the toolbar